Key Points

 Below are the X-bar/R charts from the process data.

 As you can see, except for a single data point on the R chart, the process looks to be exhibiting common cause variation.
-Chasing a high or low value as exists for point 15 and 26 is chasing the natural variation of the process.
+Chasing a high or low value as exists for points 15 and 26 is chasing the natural variation of the process.

 The next step would be to examine the process capability.
 Using a nominal of 150 plus/minus 5 micros as the specifications you can see the process, while stable and in control, is not capable of meeting the required specs.
 While the process is centered, an effort should be made to reduce the variation of the process.